Demonstrators lobby Collins as new sex misconduct claims emerge against Kavanaugh

 In Portland on Monday afternoon, approximately 50 rape survivors and their supporters gathered in John E. Menario Plaza, then carried a poster-sized letter to the senator’s Portland office a short walk away.

 In Washington, D.C., Capitol Police reportedly arrested dozens of demonstrators outside Collins’ office there earlier in the day.
+In a statement, the agency said it removed 46 protesters from the Dirksen Senate Office Building — where the Maine senator’s office is — and charged them with obstructing.
+Another 82 were removed from another Senate office building.

 [Collins ‘appalled’ by Trump tweet, says to delay Kavanaugh vote to let accuser testify]